narayanab16/springcloudstreamdemo/README.md

-# springcloudstreamdemo
+# Spring Cloud Stream Demo
-Spring Cloud Stream Demo
+# Kafka Producer, and Consumer Apps

 -    Prereq: Docker, DockerCompose, IntelliJ, Java 8+, Here i use JDK 18/20
 -    And or Any Local kafka broker running